Use a mold and embossing tools to create simple, gem drop earrings with a two tone copper & gold effect! Perfect for yourself or as a gift.

 Step 8.
 Finally, attach both of the pieces with a jump ring.
 And you’re done with your drop earrings!

 That’s it!
-Make them in different color and gem combinations for yourself or as a gift for friends or even mom for Mother’s Day!
+Make these DIY drop earrings in different color and gem combinations for yourself or as a gift for friends or even mom for Mother’s Day!
 It’s guaranteed to be a unique, one-of-a-kind gift that is sure to please.

 I hope you had a blast with this tutorial!
 Don’t forget to visit my blog or any of my social media for tutorials, printables, inspiration and more!